 Then we went to the grocery to buy food for breakfast.

 I have been working on this journal post for a very long time tonight and Shirley has again been reading the maps and info to plan our day for tomorrow.
-I am very luck that she does that.
+I am very lucky that she does that.

 I am still overwhelmed with the luck we have been having with weather.
 It has been so fantastic.
 This was a pretty easy day as far as hiking goes.
 It was really spectacular.